dullroar/ten-steps-to-linux-survival/Step03.md

 tell in this case.
 Let's dive into a semi-complicated one and pick it
 apart:

+\drcap{More complicated find example}
 ```
-find //myserver/myshare/logs/000[4-9] -name \*.dat -newer logchecker.csv \
+~ $ find //myserver/myshare/logs/000[4-9] -name \*.dat -newer logchecker.csv \
     -exec /home/myuser/Sandbox/FileCheckers/logchecker \{\} \;
 ```

 How does this all work?
 Remembering the three steps at the beginning:

 1. **Starting at location `//myserver/myshare/logs/000[4-9]`** - in this
-case a CIFS/SMB share.
+case a CIFS/SMB share (running under Cygwin - this won't work on Linux).
 Note the regular expression (which we will cover later), in this case stating only to look in directories 0004-0009.

 2. **Recursively find file system entries that match one or more tests** - the tests in this example are: